deividAlfa/stm32_soldering_iron_controller/README.md

 Video of building steps:<br>
 [![IMAGE ALT TEXT](http://img.youtube.com/vi/8oeGVSSxudk/0.jpg)](https://www.youtube.com/watch?v=8oeGVSSxudk "Firmware build")<br><br>

-There're some helpers in the root of the project that will copy the required files for your controller (_KSGER_v2.bat, _Quicko_F072.bat...).<br>
-Additionally, there's an automated build script (_Automated_Build.bat) that will build all profiles.
+There's a new automated build script for Windows (_Building_script.bat) that allows a simple and fast way of copying and building the desired profile.<br>
+With it, all you need is to have CubeIDE installed in C:\ST...
+(It's the default installation folder), it will search and execute the tools without requiring any user intervention.<br>
+Just open it, choose your profile, and if you want to build it or not.<br>
 The compiled binaries will be placed in their respective BOARDS/... folders.<br><br>

-If you use an existing project template and modify it, the changes must be reflected in /Core/Inc/board.h.<br>
-All the project code takes the data from there.
-The file it's pretty much self-explaining.<br>
-So, any changes you make in CubeMX, ex. use PWM timer6 intead timer2, or SPI1 instead SPI2...all that should be configured in their respective define.<br>
-As long as the GPIO names are called the same way, no further changes are needed.<br>

 If you want to build your own, clone or download the source.<br>
 The source is stripped from ST own libraries and unnecesary stuff, only includes the very basic code owning to the project.<br>